 Hathor was also depicted as full human or as a cow-headed woman.
 And at the top of columns, she has a human face but with cow ears.

 Hathor represents the cosmic womb.
-She’s is a more abstract goddess than Isis, a being who represents the feminine principle in an idealized human form.
+She’s more of an abstract goddess than Isis, who represents the archetypal feminine principle in human form.
 Hathor’s roles are more impersonal and metaphysical.

 Notably, Hathor means Hat-hor, or House of Horus.
 Hathor was a consort of Horus, the son of Isis and Osiris.